pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 In the current iteration of SAS Viya on OpenShift, SAS only supports VMware vSphere as the deployment platform.
 At the time of this document, BareMetal is on the roadmap as an alternative for on-premise deployments.
 When deployed on a different infrastructure provider, such as Azure, AWS, Google or BareMetal, SAS Viya runs under the “[SAS Support for Alternative Kubernetes Distributions](https://support.sas.com/en/technical-support/services-policies.html#k8s)” policy.

 At the time this blog was written, Red Hat OpenShift versions 4.10 - 4.12 are supported for SAS Viya.
 SAS works to align their SAS Viya Kubernetes support levels with Red Hat OpenShift and typically adds support for the latest OpenShift version updates within 1-2 months of a given OpenShift version release.
-Additional details are <a name="_int_owinntrs"></a>provided later within this document; for some of the specific OpenShift components that support SAS Viya deployment; but they are <a name="_int_jsjdqbki"></a>provided here, at a high-level:
+Additional details are provided later in Part 2 of this document; for some of the specific OpenShift components that support SAS Viya deployment; but they are provided here, at a high-level:

 - **OpenShift Ingress Operator**